 So why is forex more popular than say, oil stocks, or NASDAQ futures?
 The main reason for the popularity of forex trading is because it’s so accessible.
 Trading forex can be done from anywhere with an Internet connection; on a laptop, tablet, or smartphone.
 And, unlike trading stocks, which can only be done in limited trading hours between Monday and Friday, forex can also be traded any time you like.

 Another key factor in forex’s popularity is the thrill.
 Currency markets are naturally quite volatile, meaning that there can be large fluctuations in the value of investments over a relatively short period of time.
 A new starter, with a relatively small initial investment of around $200, has the potential to make a high profit because of this volatility.
-The volatility is accentuated by leverage; whatever you invest is scaled up by the forex broker through deposit bonuses, resulting in the kind of profit that you’d normally see from much higher investments.
+The volatility is accentuated by leverage; whatever you invest is scaled up by a forex broker such as Octa FX through deposit bonuses, resulting in the kind of profit that you’d normally see from much higher investments.
 The downside to this is that your losses are also magnified in the same way.

 Traditional stock markets aren’t as accustomed to volatility.
 Recently, oil prices dropped through the floor thanks to a price war and lack of demand.
 Investors saw massive losses, and the market could take years to fully recover — but forex markets see huge rises and falls on a daily basis, affected by hundreds of external factors.
 And because currencies are compared against other currencies, there is a mirroring effect whereas the price of one currency falls, another value must rise in comparison.
 This means that there is always some sort of profit to be made.
 Constant potential for profit, and a near-24/7 market makes for a very attractive opportunity.